davejachimiak/davejachimiak.github.io/_posts/2015-05-05-designing-an-abstract-development-server.markdown

 layout: post-no-feature
 title:  "Designing an Abstract Development Server"
 date:   2015-05-05 19:44:36
+description:  Let's design an abstract web server that runs from the command line
-categories: languages development design servers
+categories: development software-design servers
 ---
-Let's design an abstract web server that runs from the command line.

 For compiled languages, web frameworks usually bake in a mechanism that compiles a binary and re-serves the development server when a file